Astros vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have gone 18-14 in games they were listed as the moneyline favorite (winning 56.2% of those games).
+- The Astros have put together a 19-14 record in games they were listed as the moneyline favorite (winning 57.6% of those games).

-- Based on this contest's moneyline, the Astros have an implied win probability of 53.5%.
+- The Astros have an implied moneyline win probability of 55.6% in this contest.

-- In the 46 games in which bookmakers have set an over/under for Houston, it has combined with opponents to go over the total 22 times (22-23-1).
+- Houston has had an over/under set by oddsmakers 47 times, and have combined with opponents to go over the total in 23 of those games (23-23-1).

-- The Astros have had a spread set for just two games this season, and failed to cover in both.
+- The Astros have had a spread set for just two outings this season, and failed to cover in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.